 The second phase of Aiki-jutsu is the application of technique against the Samurai sword.
 Both beginners and advanced students will learn to successfully disarm and throw a swordsperson that attacks with various sword cuts and draws.
 This art is both explosive and dynamic.

 Available for private lessons, seminars and corporate workshops!
-FREE Trial Lesson!
+Call for your FREE Trial Lesson Today!

 All logos and personal images are property of Aikido Masters and Fukasa-ryu Bujutsu Kai and are not to be used without expressed permission.
 Many of the photos shown on this website were taken at Lehigh Fukasa-Kai, Northampton, PA